 Best for: Physical health and exercise training, controlling anxiety and panic attacks, promoting good sleep, and decreasing the effects of asthma and sleep apnea.

-Developed in Russia as a treatment for asthma, the Buteyko Breathing Method works to reverse the health problems that come with improper breathing, over-breathing, and mouth breathing.
+Developed in Russia as a treatment for asthma, the Buteyko Breathing Method works to reverse the health information problems that come with improper breathing, over-breathing, and mouth or lip breathing.

 Buteyko traces the development back to his own realization one night that his heavy breathing was not a symptom but, instead, the actual cause of his breathing problems.
 He then worked to slow down his own breath and began to feel results.
 Reducing how much we breathe increases the oxygen that our tissue, organs, and especially our brain, are able to absorb.

 Buteyko reminds us that we breathe more often than we really need to.
 The average adult takes fifteen breaths a minute.
-However, for focused, deliberate breathing that slows the heart rate and offers more efficient usage of oxygen, it’s common to slow down to six breaths a minute.
+However, for focused, deliberate breathing that slows the rate of heart and offers more efficient usage of oxygen, it’s common to slow down to six breaths a minute.

 The Buteyko Breathing Method reminds us that breathing less is an indication of being healthier.
 Additionally, healthy breathing is lighter.
 Those who are breathing too heavily should take note of the breathing impairment.